Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Generalized hybrid momentum maps and symplectic reduction of simple hybrid forced mechanical systems

-\begin{rem} In a simple hybrid Hamiltonian system with a mechanical Hamiltonian function the impact can be obtained from the Newtonian impact equation (see \cite{brogliato_bernard_nonsmooth_1996} for instance).
-That is, $\Delta_H(q,p)=(q,P_q(p))$, where $P_q:T_{q}^{*}Q\rightarrow T_q^{*}Q$ is given by
+\begin{remark} {The results we have presented are valid for arbitrary impact maps.
+However, in the case of a mechanical system with collisions, the impact map is usually obtained from the Newtonian impact equation (see \cite{brogliato_nonsmooth_1996} for instance).} {Let $h\colon Q \to \R$ be a smooth function on $Q$ such that $h^{-1}(0)$ is a submanifold of $Q$.
+This function will represent a holonomic one-sided contraint on the system, such as a wall.
+Refer to \cite{ibort_mechanical_1997,ibort_geometric_1998,ibort_geometric_2001} for more details on this type of constraints.} The impact map is given by $\Delta_H(q,p)=(q,P_q(p))$, where $P_q:\T_{q}^{*}Q\rightarrow \T_q^{*}Q$ is given by

-with $||\cdot||_{q}$ denoting the corresponding norm on $T_{q}^{*}Q$, and $\langle\langle\cdot,\cdot\rangle\rangle_{q}$ is the inner-product on the vector space $T_{q}^{*}Q$ defined through the kinetic energy of the system as $\displaystyle{\langle\langle\alpha,\beta\rangle\rangle_q=\sum_{i,j=1}^{\dim(Q)}\alpha_j\beta_jM_{ij}^{-1}(q)}$, being $M(q)$ the inertia matrix associated with the mechanical system under study.
+with $||\cdot||_{q}$ denoting the corresponding norm on $\T_{q}^{*}Q$, and $\langle\langle\cdot,\cdot\rangle\rangle_{q}$ is the inner-product on the vector space $\T_{q}^{*}Q$ defined through the kinetic energy of the system as $\displaystyle{\langle\langle\alpha,\beta\rangle\rangle_q=\sum_{i,j=1}^{\dim(Q)}\alpha_j\beta_jW_{ij}^{-1}(q)}$, being $W(q)$ the inertia matrix associated with the mechanical system under study.
 The parameter $0\leq e\leq 1$ is the coefficient of restitution (for instance, $e=1$ corresponds with elastic impacts and $e=0$ with inelastic impacts).
 The switching surface is also defined through the inner product as

-Note that the analytical expressions for the switching surface and the impact map depend on the chosen metric.
+{Here the condition $\langle\langle p,\dd h_q\rangle\rangle_q< 0$ is simply the requirement that there has to be an strictly positive component of the momenta normal to the switching surface for an impact to occur.} Note that the analytical expressions for the switching surface and the impact map depend on the chosen metric.
 Hence, by choosing different metrics one can obtain different expressions for the impact map and switching surface, which could help to obtain invariant expressions for $S_H$ and $\Delta_H$ for a given action.